murai-lab/MEXA-CTP/README.md

 ## Advanced
-You can customize the embedding method by inheriting the Family class under /utils/embeddings.py. you can train your own model with your custom hypers.
+You can customize the embedding method by inheriting the Family class under /utils/embeddings.py.
+You can train your own model with your custom hypers.
 To fine-tune your hyperparameters, follow our recommended strategy:
 * Step 1: Dataset hypers
 * Step 2: Training hypers
 * Step 3: Model hypers